 I don’t know what they’re avenging or why their brand is being incredibly bad at it, but it’s time to talk about Dire Avengers.
-Click below to read on, or check out the Tactics Corner for more reviews and strategies.
+Click below to read the updated CA2018 version of the article, or check out the Tactics Corner for more reviews and strategies.

 Dire Avengers are the most numerous warshrine of the Eldar aspect warriors; practicing the most balanced and universal of combat forms, they carefully weight strategies of both attack and defense when choosing their posture.
 Although they lack the razor-sharp focus of the other shrines, they alone are adaptable enough to react to the ebb and flow of battle and respond appropriately- and with their superior training and wargear, few enemies can resist them.

 That’s the party line, anyways; in the game, Dire Avengers function as one of the basic troop choices for a Craftworlds army.
 While they have a fairly typical statline in most places- strength and toughness three, 3+ weapon and ballistic skill, 7″ move, etc- they benefit from a couple increases over their less-trained brethren.
 4+ armor means that they are more resistant to enemy fire (with the jump being especially notable from Guardians’ 5+) and leadership 8 means that they are a bit less likely to run when things get iffy.
 As with all aspect warriors, the Exarch comes as a free upgrade in the squad and benefits from an extra wound and an extra attack in close combat, but unlike many other races does not have any bonus to morale.
 At 11pts per body (including basic wargear), Dire Avengers aren’t exactly cheap but neither are they particularly expensive.